 You see, a low calcium intake can increase the risk of kidney stones and osteoporosis.
 Dietary calcium binds to oxalate in the intestines and reduces oxalate levels absorbed into the bloodstream and excreted by the kidneys.
 That means the concentration of oxalate in urine is lower, and you’re less likely to develop kidney stones.

 While calcium from diet is beneficial for kidney stone prevention, supplementation doesn’t induce the same effects.
 Calcium supplements can increase the risk of kidney stones unless you take them with a meal.
-Good sources of calcium include low-fat cheese, low-fat yogurt, and low-fat milk.
+Good calcium-rich foods include low-fat cheese, low-fat yogurt, and low-fat milk.

 8. Try herbal remedies